vonsbuffet/vousbuffet/README.md

 They do more than add order to the Vulkan API.

-4 functions emerged from Von's Buffet's special equation.
+4 funs emerged from Von's Buffet's special equation.

 The equation helped us do more than create this.